 Jesus would be visibly present here, in the gathered assembly, in the Word proclaimed, and in the Bread and Wine, broken and shared as Holy Communion.

 As a local Catholic community, what more could you ask for?
 Says Father Steve, “To watch the community grow and change and develop and take ownership for this!
 It’s amazing!”

-To learn more about the dedication rituals and celebratory weekend, read “St. Teresa of Kolkata: A Church at Last” in the current issue of Glenmary Challenge magazine HERE.
+To learn more about the dedication rituals and celebratory weekend, read “St. Teresa of Kolkata: A Church at Last” in the Glenmary Challenge magazine HERE.